vidispine/hull-tutorials/dev-to/kubernetes-dashboard-hull/05_workloads/README.md

     > _Disadvantage is that this weakens the likely intention to have the DaemonSet and Deployment as alike as possible since it allows to involuntarily have unwanted differences between them._

-  - if you aim for abstraction you should define all the properties that are being referenced from both Deplyoment and DaemonSet under the `hull.config.specific` section and reference the central values.
+  - if you aim for abstraction you should define all the properties that are being referenced from both Deployment and DaemonSet under the `hull.config.specific` section and reference the central values.

     > _Disadvantage is that it obfuscates where a properties value comes from more and requires much more effort to set up the chart._